Tuesday, December 20, 2016

 However, “Cars 2” is fun.
 Ebert ended his reason by saying, “Whether that's because John Lasseter is in touch with his inner child or mine, I cannot say.
 There remains one bone to pick.
 Although the hero of the 2006 film was a Hudson with the step-down design and there are AMC Gremlins in this film, as nearly as I can tell, Lasseter entirely ignores the greatest independent American automaker of them all, Studebaker.
 Maybe I missed one.
 I don't think so.
 There is a more obvious reason.
 Introducing a Studebaker Golden Hawk into this film would make all of the other characters look shabby.”

 As I have already stated before, this film was wrongfully hated.
 I understand the complaint that maybe it was violent for children, but I think it upgraded the first one by showing how cars have evolved now and that they are using natural resources like hybrid, electrical and solar power.
 This is rightfully showing how car manufacturers are trying to use other resources instead of oil because of how deadly that can be.
 Also, it’s for saving the environment and we all need to think about the Earth.
+I took a couple of my younger cousins to the theaters to see this and we loved it.
 Definitely see it and give it a chance because it has been hated a lot and it doesn’t deserve it.
-Plus, I understand making Mater the central focus was the wrong idea, but think of the whole picture instead of nitpicking, which for a kid’s movie like this, it’s wrong.
+Plus, I understand making Mater the central focus was the wrong idea, seeing how people are not fond of Larry the Cable Guy's style of humor, but think of the whole picture instead of nitpicking, which for a kid’s movie like this, it’s wrong.

 I’m not surprised to know that they will be coming out with a “Cars 3,” I think next year.
 Let’s see what they have in store for us in that one because I think it will be good.